DMH Spotlight - Diana Mara Henry and the Alice Austen House Back

 Diana Mara Henry's documentation of the condition of the house and the progress of the restoration were included in the Historic Structures Report that preceded and accompanied the saving of the house.

-E. [Elizabeth] Alice Austen (right) and friend in her young days, on the grounds of Clear Comfort.
+E. [Elizabeth] Alice Austen (right) and friend in her young days, on the grounds of Clear Comfort in a photograph by Alice Austen.
+Email us now!
+Back to DMH Home

 All images © Diana Mara Henry.
 All rights reserved.
 Terms of Use